 Despite progress in neuro-imaging technology, there is a lot we don’t know about the brain.
 Studying brain tissue can help researchers improve diagnostic tools, understand the cause of certain disorders, and work towards finding treatments or cures.

 Unfortunately, the national Australian Brain Bank Network (ABBN) stopped operating in 2019.
-Brain donations are now organised by state-based brain banks, which are listed below.
-MS Research Australia can also assist MS patients from all states to register as a donor.
+Brain donations are now mostly organised by state-based brain banks, which are listed below.

 Web: https://sbb.neura.edu.au/donors